laboyd001/documentation/payments/payments_rest_api.md

 You can assign the correct Object, Field and Class permissions by assigning the `Blackthorn | Payments (Site Guest User)` permission set to the Site Guest User.
 This permission set is in Payments v5.7 and later.

+If you want our Payments Rest API to work with the standard `Account` and `Contact` objects, you'll need to edit the Salesforce Profile of the Site guest user to give Read access to both the Account and Contact object.
+Once the read access has been granted, you can pass in values for the Account and/or Contact api request attributes and use our built in Account/Contact matching and creation rules.

 **Test your endpoint**

   Test your endpoint by 'pinging' it with a dummy request.
 This way you can make sure the Apex Class is available for your guest user.